Anti-establishment: 1960s

 As the 1960s simmered, the anti-Establishment adopted conventions in opposition to the Establishment.
 T-shirts and blue jeans became the uniform of the young because their parents wore collar shirts and slacks.
 The use of illegal drugs was favored over the legal consumption of alcohol.
 Promoting peace and love was the antidote to promulgating hatred and war.
 Living in genteel poverty was more "honest" than amassing a nest egg and a house in the suburbs.
 Rock 'n roll was played loudly over easy listening.
 Dodging the draft was passive resistance to traditional military service.
 Dancing was free-style, not learned in a ballroom.
 Over time, anti-establishment messages crept into popular culture: songs, fashion, movies, lifestyle choices, television.

 The emphasis on freedom allowed previously hushed conversations about sex, politics, or religion to be openly discussed.
 A wave of radical liberation movements for minority groups came out of the 1960s, including second-wave feminism; Black Power, Red Power, and the Chicano Movement; and gay liberation.
 These movements differed from previous efforts to improve minority rights by their opposition to respectability politics and militant tone.
 Programs were put in place to deal with inequities: Equal Opportunity Employment, the Head Start Program, enforcement of the Civil Rights Act, busing, and others.
 But the widespread dissemination of new ideas also sparked a backlash and resurgence in conservative religions, new segregated private schools, anti-gay and anti-abortion legislation, and other reversals.
-Extremists tended to be heard more because they made good copy for newspapers and television.
-In many ways, the angry debates of the 1960s led to modern right-wing talk radio and coalitions for "traditional family values".